fi3ework/react-resume/README.md

-# react-resume

 ## Intro

-🗳 **A simple React App to custom and save a resume online.**
+**react-resume is a simple React App to custom and save a resume online.**

-You can do these with it:
+You can do the followings with it:

 ✏️ Use the resume template provided  to edit and save your resume directly.